Galchenyuk scores, gives Canadiens 3-2 OT win over Red Wings

+DETROIT (AP) -- Montreal rested many of its key players with nothing at stake in its last game of the regular season.

+The short-handed Canadiens were still good enough to beat the lowly Detroit Red Wings.

-DETROIT (AP) -- Alex Galchenyuk scored 1:42 into overtime, giving the Montreal Canadiens a 3-2 victory over the Detroit Red Wings on Saturday night.
+Alex Galchenyuk scored 1:42 into overtime, giving Montreal a 3-2 victory over Detroit on Saturday night in the next-to-last game at Joe Louis Arena.

+''That was an amazing feeling,'' Galchenyuk said. ''The crowd was so emotional because of what is happening with this building, so it was a great goal to get.
+I wish I had kept the puck because it was a great way to finish our last game here and to end the season.''

-The Atlantic Division-champion Canadiens, with nothing at stake, rested many players in their final game of the regular season.
+The Atlantic Division-champion Canadiens, locked into a first-round matchup with the New York Rangers, rested many players.
 Carey Price, Max Pacioretty and Alexander Radulov were among their healthy scratches.
-A few Montreal players, including Shea Weber, are allowing injuries to heal more before facing the New York Rangers in the first round of the playoffs.
+A few Montreal players, including Shea Weber, sat out to let injuries heal more before the playoffs.

+''I was impressed by all the young guys,'' Montreal coach Claude Julien said.

-The Red Wings' postseason streak ended at 25, but they have plenty of motivation to win in their final weekend at Joe Louis Arena.
+Even though the Red Wings have been eliminated from contention, ending their postseason streak at 25, they have plenty of motivation in their final weekend at Joe Louis Arena to win for fans paying a premium for hard-to-get tickets.

+''They're paying a lot of money to come see us play in this building,'' said Dylan Larkin, who gave Detroit a 2-1 lead midway through the second period.

-Detroit's Frans Nielsen and Dylan Larkin scored tiebreaking goals in the first and second periods, firing up the crowd as if a victory would matter in the standings.
-Montreal's Nathan Beaulieu and Artturi Lehkonen scored game-tying goals in the second.
+Detroit's Frans Nielsen and Larkin scored tiebreaking goals in the first and second periods, firing up the crowd as if a victory would matter in the standings.
+Montreal's Nathan Beaulieu and Artturi Lehkonen scored tying goals in the second.

 Charlie Lindgren made 25 saves for the Canadiens.
 Petr Mrazek stopped 27 shots for the Red Wings.